alined908/phoodi/README.md

 ## Todo Meetup
 - [ ] cant join public meetup for some reason
 - [ ] Disable actions if event is in the past
-- [ ] Change meetups date filter to date range or exact date with calendar
 - [ ] Integrate the meetup notifications with the chat
 - [ ] Restauraunt autocomplete notify that no options (because hours/bad search)